Erin’s Recipe Rundown

 Instructions

-- Mix together the ginger, lemon juice, soy sauce, and 1/4 cup maple syrup for the marinate.
+- Mix together the ginger, lemon juice, soy sauce, and 1/4 cup maple syrup for the marinade.
 Pour over the salmon fillets in a shallow dish and let sit at room temperature for 15 minutes, turning half-way through.

-- Preheat the broiler with the rack in the top position.
-Mix together the remaining maple syrup and cayenne pepper for the glaze.
-Remove the salmon the marinate and pat dry with paper towels.
+- Remove the salmon from the marinade and pat dry with paper towels.
 Season lightly with salt.
 Place the salmon fillets and pineapple slices on a rimmed baking sheet.
 Brush the salmon and pineapple with the glaze.

 - Broil until the salmon is cooked through, 8-11 minutes, brushing the pineapple and salmon with more glaze halfway through.
 Serve the salmon topped with the pineapple and lime wedges if desired.
 Enjoy!